 - Get it all in writing – immediately request that they cease contact over the phone and instead contact you in writing.
 Then mail a written request stating the same.
 Use delivery confirmation so that you can prove when they got the letter.

-- If you’ve done all these things and the collection account remains on your credit, it may be time to negotiate a pay for deletion or some other agreement that will improve your credit scores.
+- If you’ve done all these things and the collection account remains on your credit, it may be time to negotiate a pay for delete or some other agreement that will improve your credit scores.

 - Never attempt to negotiate with them on your own.
 Get the advice of a competent attorney or credit repair specialist.